csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 The **XQJ** standard provides an API to submit XQuery queries to an XML database system and to retrieve the XML results.
 Its functionality is similar to the JDBC API.

-##23.5 Application Program Interfaces to XML
+## 23.5 Application Program Interfaces to XML

 With the wide acceptance of XML as a data representation and exchange format, software tools are widely available for manipulation of XML data.
 There are two standard models for programmatic manipulation of XML, each available for use with a number of popular programming languages.
 Both these APIs can be used to parse an XML document and create an in-memory representation of the document.
 They are used for applications that deal with individual XML documents.
 Note, however, that they are not suitable for querying large collections of XML data; declarative querying mechanisms such as XPath and XQuery are better suited to this task.

-One of the standard APIs for manipulating XML is based on the document object model_ (DOM), which treats XML content as a tree, with each element represented by a node, called a DOMNode.
+One of the standard APIs for manipulating XML is based on the document object model (DOM), which treats XML content as a tree, with each element represented by a node, called a DOMNode.
 Programs may access parts of the document in a navigational fashion, beginning with the root.

 DOM libraries are available for most common programming languages and are even present in Web browsers, where they may be used to manipulate the document displayed to the user.
 We outline here some of the interfaces and methods in the Java API for DOM, to give a flavor of DOM.

-• The Java DOM API provides an interface called Node, and interfaces Element and Attribute, which inherit from the Node interface.
+- The Java DOM API provides an interface called Node, and interfaces Element and Attribute, which inherit from the Node interface.

-• The Node interface provides methods such as getParentNode(), getFirstChild(), and getNextSibling(), to navigate the DOM tree, starting with the root node.
+- The Node interface provides methods such as getParentNode(), getFirstChild(), and getNextSibling(), to navigate the DOM tree, starting with the root node.

-• Subelements of an element can be accessed by name, using getElementsBy- TagName(name), which returns a list of all child elements with a specified tag name; individual members of the list can be accessed by the method item(i), which returns the ith element in the list.
+- Subelements of an element can be accessed by name, using getElementsBy- TagName(name), which returns a list of all child elements with a specified tag name; individual members of the list can be accessed by the method item(i), which returns the ith element in the list.

-• Attribute values of an element can be accessed by name, using the method getAttribute(name).
+- Attribute values of an element can be accessed by name, using the method getAttribute(name).

-• The text value of an element is modeled as a Text node, which is a child of the element node; an element node with no subelements has only one such child node.
+- The text value of an element is modeled as a Text node, which is a child of the element node; an element node with no subelements has only one such child node.
 The method getData() on the Text node returns the text contents.

 DOM also provides a variety of functions for updating the document by adding and deleting attribute and element children of a node, setting node values, and so on.

-##23.6 Storage of XML Data
+## 23.6 Storage of XML Data

 Many more details are required for writing an actual DOM program; see the bibliographical notes for references to further information.

 DOM can be used to access XML data stored in databases, and an XML database can be built with DOM as its primary interface for accessing and modifying data.
 However, the DOM interface does not support any form of declarative querying.

-The second commonly used programming interface, the Simple API for XML_ (SAX) is an event model, designed to provide a common interface between parsers and applications.
+The second commonly used programming interface, the Simple API for XML (SAX) is an event model, designed to provide a common interface between parsers and applications.
 This API is built on the notion of event handlers, which consist of user-specified functions associated with parsing events.
 Parsing events corre- spond to the recognition of parts of a document; for example, an event is generated when the start-tag is found for an element, and another event is generated when the end-tag is found.
 The pieces of a document are always encountered in order from start to finish.

 The SAX application developer creates handler functions for each event, and registers them.
 When a document is read in by the SAX parser, as each event occurs, the handler function is called with parameters describing the event (such as element tag or text contents).
 The handler functions then carry out their task.
 For example, to construct a tree representing the XML data, the handler functions for an attribute or element start event could add a node (or nodes) to a partially constructed tree.
 The start- and end-tag event handlers would also have to keep track of the current node in the tree to which new nodes must be attached; the element start event would set the new element as the node that is the point where further child nodes must be attached.
 The corresponding element end event would set the parent of the node as the current node where further child nodes must be attached.